Apple profit soars in latest quarter on higher iPhone sales - WTMJ

 Some analysts believe the popularity of the iPhone 12 could lead to the device’s biggest sales year since 2014, when the iPhone 6 came out.
 It was a big hit because Apple enlarged the device’s screen.

 The iPhone 12 is the first model that can connect to 5G wireless networks that promise higher speeds but are still being built out.
-Apple is trying to goose sales even more during the current quarter by with an iPhone 12 in a new purple color.
+Apple is trying to goose sales even more during the current quarter with a new purple iPhone 12.

-The company’s steadily expanding services division generated revenue of $16.9 billion during the quarter.
+The company’s steadily expanding services division generated revenue of $16.9 billion during the quarter, up 27%.
 That division includes 15% to 30% commissions that Apple collects from most paid transactions completed with iPhone apps.
 Regulators in different countries are scrutinizing how Apple extracts payments through the App Store.

 The issue will be the focal point of a federal court trial scheduled to start May 3.
 Epic Games, the maker of the popular video game Fortnite, will try to prove its contention that Apple has turned its app store into a weapon for shaking down smaller companies for unconscionably high fees to boost its own already huge profits.

-Apple insists its fees are reasonable in light of its massive investment in the iPhone and its “walled garden” approach help protect the security of its devices and its customers.
+Apple insists its fees are reasonable in light of its massive investment in the iPhone and that its “walled garden” approach helps protect the security of its customers and their devices.

+The company also announced $90 billion more for stock buybacks and raised its dividend 7%.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.